-In a career devoted to written communication, I have over 20 years of professional experience in writing, analysis, editing and proofreading.
-Among my areas of expertise, I do proposal writing for the not-for-profit sector and academic editing.
+In a career devoted to written communication, I have 30 years of professional experience in writing, editing, analysis, and proofreading.
+Among my areas of expertise, I do proposal writing and academic editing.
+My background includes:

 - a PhD in Professional Writing

 - employment experience as an editor, proofreader, corporate writer, and business analyst (for the latter role, I wrote and edited corporate documentation for large companies)

 - a parallel career as a fiction writer and artist.

 From this background, I bring to my consultancy work a mix of the analytical and the creative, of macro-level thought and micro-level attention to the text.
 A CV and samples of my work are available upon request.
 I also have many testimonials from clients, with most of my work coming from repeat business and word-of-mouth recommendations.

 I am now working in a permanent, full-time writing and editing role.

 Due to these changed circumstances, I am restricting my freelance work to occasional non-urgent, smaller jobs.
 Such jobs might include reviewing a book proposal, copyediting a journal article, formatting a report, doing a sensitivity edit of an essay, writing part of an arts funding proposal (but not the entire proposal), etc.

 If you’d like to discuss the possibility of hiring me, please book a time to chat.
 Let’s see if we can make things work.

 My clients have spanned the not-for-profit, public, and private sectors.
 Since 2000, many of my clients have come from the not-for-profit sector—particularly the arts, community, and health—and academia.
 I have worked on-site on many occasions, but am equally comfortable working off-site, sometimes even a hemisphere away.